richmahn/en_ta/translate/figs-youcrowd/title.md

-Forms of ‘You’ - Singular to a Crowd
+Singular Pronouns that refer to Groups